Chapter 14-53

 14-53.107 Cannabis equity use permit set-aside.

-(a) A minimum of one (1) cannabis use permit for each cannabis license type shall be reserved in order to provide for support of those businesses determined eligible under Chapter 5-49 by the Cannabis Equity Officer.
-Such equity applications shall be processed in conformance with the provisions of this chapter with the following exceptions:
+(a) For those deemed eligible to participate in the Cannabis Equity Program under Chapter 5-49 by the Cannabis Equity Officer, such equity applications shall be processed in conformance with the provisions of this chapter with the following exceptions:

-(4) Eligibility as an equity applicant shall be determined prior to and/or during the preapplication process.
+(2) Eligibility as an equity applicant shall be determined at any time.

 (b) Renewal.
 In order to renew a cannabis equity use permit, an equity applicant must provide proof that it continues to satisfy the equity criteria at the time of its annual permit renewal.